 New Link type: Jira Issues

 Certainly, one of the key features of the BPMN Modeler for Confluence Enterprise is the ability to link various objects to process elements, namely other BPMN diagrams, DMN diagrams, Confluence pages, Confluence attachments or simply links to external web pages.
-In our new release this feature is extended to also include Jira Issues: If your Confluence instance is linked to a Jira instance you will be able to search for and link to Jira issues directly on process elements.
+In our new release this feature is extended to also include Jira Issues: If your Confluence On Premise instance is linked to a Jira instance you will be able to search for and link to Jira issues directly on process elements.

 Once created, such a link can be opened in a handy preview window displaying key information about the Jira issue.
 This way you can checkout issues associated to your process without your workflow being interrupted by having to change browser tabs.